Dental residency program

 - Oral/facial trauma

-Program includes extensive training in dentistry for medically compromised children, as well as physically and mentally challenged patients.
+The program includes extensive training in dentistry for medically compromised children, as well as physically and cognitively delayed patients.
 Residents are expected to expand their knowledge of pediatrics and integrate dental diagnosis and treatment with the comprehensive medical needs of their patients.

 Residents develop extensive hospital experience.
-Operating room cases, inpatient consultations, management of oral/facial infections and traumatic injuries, and consultations with medical departments are a part of a resident's regular training.
+Operating room cases, inpatient consultations, management of oral/facial infections and traumatic injuries, and collaboration with medical colleagues are a part of a resident's regular training.

-The residents provide coverage in emergencies, 24 hours a day, seven days a week.
+The residents provide coverage for dental emergencies 24 hours a day, seven days a week.
 Each resident will be on call via pager approximately one week per month.
 Throughout the year, first- and second-year residents are paired on call so they may share information and provide assistance for procedures.